-Using Software Robots (RPA) to eliminate admin – really?
+Using software robots to eliminate admin – really?

 The consultancy, McKinsey, claim that 60% of jobs could have 30% or more of their constituent activities automated.
 Forrester (a well-respected technology research company) estimate that, by 2021, there will be over 4,000,000 robots doing office and administrative and sales related tasks.
 That’s just 3 years away!